 Do I need to advertise my application?

-You must advertise by displaying a notice for a period of no less than 28 consecutive days.
-This must start on the day after the day on which the application was given to the licensing authority, which is:
+You must advertise by displaying a notice for a period of no less than 28 consecutive days starting on the day after the day on which the application was given to the licensing authority, which is:

-- of a size equal or larger than A4;
+- of a size equal to or larger than A4;

 - of a pale blue colour;